 The policy “enable[s] some of the neediest families in America to send their children to Tufts.
 It reflects Tufts’ enduring mission to provide access to students from diverse economic backgrounds,” says dean of undergraduate admissions Lee Coffin.
 The 2011 class, the first to benefit from this policy, was the most socio-economically diverse class in Tufts history.

-Colleges with work-study programs like Davidson, Penn, and College of the Ozarks present more than just a great financial opportunity: they offer valuable work experience as well.
+Colleges with work-study programs like College of the Ozarks, Penn and Davidson present more than just a great financial opportunity: they offer valuable work experience as well.
 This is more useful now than ever, as employers are increasingly seeking out candidates with both education and real life experience within the future of job growth.

 As College of the Ozarks president Jerry Davis says proudly, “We’re a work college, not a debt college.”